ArnasDickus/enigma-assignment/README.md

 ## Acknowledgments

-* Thanks to Enigma for providing an assigment.
+* Thanks to Enigma Software Group Lt" for providing an assigment.

 ## Available Scripts